 “Crypto trading platforms also may act as market makers.
 It means that when you sell your tokens, one of the platforms may actually be buying on the other side.
 Stock exchanges don’t do this.
 They don’t serve as their own market makers because that creates inherent conflicts of interest.

-Thus again I’ve asked staff whether it would be appropriate to segregate out the market-making functions of these crypto platforms.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Thus again I’ve asked staff whether it would be appropriate to segregate out the market-making functions of these crypto platforms.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action